 What should you look for to find home care?

 Depending upon what type of care your senior needs, you will either need basic home care or nursing care provided by an agency or someone you personally hire.
-Look at both options and decide which one is best in your situation.
+Look at both options or a trustworthy source like Family Assets and decide which one is best in your situation.
 Remember finding elderly care in the home allows your senior to age in place and stay in their home longer.

 - Home health organizations and nursing agencies can provide medical services such as assistance with medication, physical therapy and nursing services.